Canales4/Jenkins-Role---Ansible---Ubuntu18.10/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A simple role that install Tomcat8.0.27 and startup.

 Requirements
 ------------